nosas/blog/minimax_mancala/article.md

 The algorithm excels in making the safest moves in perfect information games when given a large enough search depth.
 Optimizations such as alpha-beta pruning drastically reduce the algorithm's search times.

+Visit the references section below for more detailed articles explaining minimax[^7].

 I look forward to learning more about search algorithms and pathfinding algorithms.
 Next step is OpenAI Gym and graph traversals!